FEUP-LDTS-2024/project-t09g06/README.md

 The game involves creating various types of game entities such as players, enemies, loot items, and obstacles.
 Each entity type might require specific initialization logic, attributes, and behaviors.
 Without a proper structure to handle the creation of these objects, it can become hard to instantiate them in multiple places throughout the game code.
 This can lead to redundant object creation logic, which is difficult to maintain and extend as the game grows in complexity.

 ### Factory Pattern
 Provides a way to delegate the creation of objects to a specialized method instead of directly calling the constructor.
 It allows for the creation of objects without specifying the exact class of object that will be created.
-The factory method can decide which class to instantiate based on the context-
+The factory method can decide which class to instantiate based on the context.

 To be implemented.